 The investigators interviewed the Director of Nursing who confirmed that “she expected a nurse to [wash her hands and put on gloves] before administering medications through a PEG tube if she had touched items in the room.”
 The Director stated that the LPN “should have washed her hands” after touching equipment and items in the room and administering medications without performing hand hygiene.”

 If your loved one was the victim of abuse, mistreatment or neglect while residing at Pine Meadows Health Care and Rehabilitation Center, contact the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Hardeman County victims of mistreatment living in long-term facilities including nursing homes in Bolivar.
+Our network of attorneys fights aggressively on behalf of Hardeman County victims of mistreatment living in long-term facilities including nursing homes in Bolivar.

 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your case today to ensure your rights are protected.

 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.Sources: